 There can many advantages for mind, body and soul to being able to calm oneself to be more present and aware when trying to notice opportunities previously overlooked.
 Much of the guidance on meditation starts with focusing on the breath.
 I found it to be more effective to focus on the heart in a way where there is direct feedback.
 Also, a key to consciously changing your heart rate is to adjust your breathing.

 After the Pacific pile drove me into the bottom of the ocean breaking 5 vertebrae, one shoulder, one collar bone and one rib, there was little for me to do other than lie in the hospital bed and try not to move hour upon hour, day after day.
 On the nightstand I could see the SpO2 monitor which showed me my heart rate and oxygen.
 I remembered my Tai Chi / Qi Gong Master, Lee Holden, had talked about consciously lowering one’s heart rate.
-So, for lack of anything else to do, I worked on keeping the oxygen at 90% while lowering my heart rate to 40.
+So, for lack of anything else to do, I worked on keeping the oxygen above 90% while lowering my heart rate to 40.
 This also proved to be a great way for me to remove myself from the pain.

 Since then, I have leveraged this ability to settle my breathing and heart-rate by settling my mind because it brings me into a state of tremendous inner peace and tranquility while also seeming to open me to a greater awareness – strange as that may sound.
 The direct feedback loop of having an SpO2 meter help greatly in trying yourself to influence your heart rate and breathing.

 Scientific American: Psychology beyond the Brain reveals insights into how your heart rate has a surprising influence on our abilities: